anshoomehra/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters as demostrated in Cell 105 and post trail 128 bins, orientation 8, prixels/cell=8 and cells per block 2 gave me the best result.
+I tried various combinations of parameters as demostrated in Cell 105 and post trial 128 bins, orientation 8, prixels/cell=8 and cells per block 2 gave me the best result.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a SVM (Linear) as show in cell 123.
 It was trained on test data provided by Udacity with Accuracy Score of 99.72.
-Features were extracted using HOG, Color and Spatail Bins.
+Features were extracted using HOG, Color and Spatial Bins.

 Results:
 Reading Data from Sub Directory:  GTI_Far

 Reading Data from Sub Directory:  GTI_Left

-Reading Data from Sub Directory:  GTI_MiddleClose Reading Data from Sub Directory:  GTI_Right
+Reading Data from Sub Directory:  GTI_MiddleClose

+Reading Data from Sub Directory:  GTI_Right

-Reading Data from Sub Directory:  KITTI_extracted Reading Data from Sub Directory:  Extras
+Reading Data from Sub Directory:  KITTI_extracted

+Reading Data from Sub Directory:  Extras

 Reading Data from Sub Directory:  GTI

 Accuracy Score 0.997184684685